OneLiteFeatherNET/Microtus/docs/topics/Extension-Generation.md

 - externalDependencies:
   - Are handled via `extensionLibrary` from gradle

-A functionally example looks like this:
+An example looks like this:
 ```Kotlin
 extension {
   authors = listOf("TheMeinerLP")